 The MSR uses its internal mapping of the GMSP subject list to define which subjects the search needs to be published to, according to the geometry of the search.
 For the sake of example, the subjects applicable to the search are subject A and subject B.

-The MSR strips the search of the callback URL and adds the transaction ID to the search that is published in all of the relevant subjects in GMSP (subject A, subject B).
+The MSR adds the endpoint for uploading results to the search published in all of the relevant subjects in GMSP (subject A, subject B).

-The MSR subscribes to the subject identified by the transaction ID.

 MSR A is subscribed to subject A; MSR B to subject C; and MSR C to subject B and subject A, and MSR D to subject B. MSR B does not see the search and does nothing.

-MSR A executes the search in its own database and publishes a message in the subject defined by the transaction ID.
+MSR A executes the search in its own database and uploads the results to the endpoint provided in the search message.

-MSR C executes the search in its own database and publishes a message in the subject defined by the transaction ID.
+MSR C executes the search in its own database and uploads the results to the endpoint provided in the search message.

 MSR D executes the search in its own database and gets no result, thus not responding in any way.